Sad Movies (Make Me Cry)

 "Sad Movies (Make Me Cry)" is a 1961 pop song by the American singer Sue Thompson.
-The song was written by John D. Loudermilk and appears on Thompson's 1962 Hickory Records album Meet Sue Thompson.
+The song was written by John D. Loudermilk and was released as Thompson's debut single, from her Hickory Records debut album Meet Sue Thompson.
+The song also spawned multiple successful cover versions.

 Background

 Although Thompson was in her thirties when she recorded "Sad Movies", her singing style and young-sounding voice appealed to many of the Baby Boomers whose influence was starting to become apparent on the US music charts.
 Loudermilk was inspired to write the song after a girlfriend of his went to see the 1960 film Spartacus: "After the movie went off, they turned the bright lights on, and it was just an ambience killer.
 The person I was with had tears in her eyes and said, 'Sad movies make me cry'."